Slaughterbots are here.

 In reality, weapons which can autonomously select, target, and kill humans are already here.

 A 2021 report by the U.N.
-Panel of Experts on Libya documented the use of a lethal autonomous weapon system hunting down retreating forces.
+Panel of Experts on Libya documented the use of an autonomous weapon system hunting down retreating forces.
 Since then, there have been numerous reports of swarms and other autonomous weapons systems being used on battlefields around the world.

 The accelerating rate of these use cases is a clear warning that time to act is quickly running out.